 There's even more to it than that.
 An important part of figuring out your audience is thinking about what kinds of information it would take to intrigue (and even convince) that particular audience.
 Politicians like numbers and data.
 Most people like stories of and about real people.
 And a lot of times, you have to give them some history of the problem you're addressing just to get them up to speed before what you're saying can even make sense to them.
-We'll get back this in Step Four, but for now, just put it in your brain.
+We'll get back this in Step Five, but for now, just put it in your brain.

-Step Three: "Pitching" your article
+Step Four: "Pitching" your article

 If this were the real world of feature articles, you would send the publisher what's called a pitch - a short document (no more than a page of up to 500 words).
-You could also call it a proposal, but we'll stick with pitch.
+You could also call it aproposal, but we'll stick with pitch.
+Create a post in OpenLab where you put your pitch.